All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Evaluation

-\textbf{Baselines and methodology: }State-of-the-art quantization techniques exploit bfloat16~\cite{tpu_v2v3, nnp-t, bfloat16}, FP8 formats (i.e., FP8-A\{s:1, e:4, m:3\} and/or FP8-B\{s:1, e:5, m:2\})~\cite{parameter8_training, fp8_training_2022, 8b_exponent_bias, hybrid_fp8_training, hybrid_fp8_a, hybrid_fp8_isscc}, INT8~\cite{ptq_eccv_8bit, inference_8bit, inference_8bit_transformer} and INT4~\cite{ptq_4bit, 4bit_inference, int4_nvidia}.
-Thus, we designed baselines that support the data formats.
-There are two baselines which have same throughput as our proposed multiplier.
-They support the various data formats by placing dedicated multipliers for each data format like commercial accelerators~\cite{edge_rapid, nvidia_a100, nvidia_h100, gpnpu, TPU_v4, davinci}.
-One of the baselines consists of a bfloat16 multiplier, four FP9 multipliers which can support the FP8 and hybrid FP8 formats, and a multiply unit which is similar to Bit Fusion~\cite{bitfusion} supporting data formats of INT4 and INT8.
-The other is designed with the same structure as IBM RaPiD~\cite{edge_rapid}, but designed with different precisions.
-That is, the basline is made up of one bfloat16 multiplier, four FP9 multipliers, one INT8 multiplier, and four INT4 multipliers.
-To evaluate area and energy efficiency, we synthesized our proposed multiplier and the baselines at 400MHz (i.e., $T_{clk}$ = 2.5ns) with a scenario of fast/fast and slow/slow corners through Synopsys Design Compiler (ver.
-N-2017.09-SP5~\cite{synopsys_dc}) using a 28nm CMOS library.
-For the power analysis, we invoked a netlist and synopsys design constraint (SDC) file to Synopsys PrimePower (ver.
-P-2019.03-SP5~\cite{synopsys_pp}) and extracted power information via the EDA tool.
+\textbf{Baselines and methodology:} State-of-the-art quantization techniques exploit formats such as bfloat16~\cite{bfloat16}, FP8 (i.e., FP8-A\{s:1, e:4, m:3\} or FP8-B\{s:1, e:5, m:2\})~\cite{parameter8_training, fp8_training_2022, hybrid_fp8_training, hybrid_fp8_a}, INT8~\cite{ptq_eccv_8bit, inference_8bit_transformer}, and INT4~\cite{ptq_4bit, int4_nvidia}.
+Accordingly, we implemented two multiply units for comparison that support these formats with same throughput as our all-in-one multiplier.
+These baselines integrate dedicated multipliers for each supported format, similar to off-the-shelf accelerators~\cite{nvidia_h100, TPU_v4, edge_rapid, gpnpu}.
+Specifically, one of the baselines consists of a bfloat16 multiplier, four FP9 multipliers that support both FP8 formats (i.e., FP8-A and FP8-B) and a multiply unit akin to Bit Fusion~\cite{bitfusion} that supports INT4 and INT8 formats.
+The other mirrors the structure of IBM RaPiD~\cite{edge_rapid} but is configured with different precisions, comprising one bfloat16 multiplier, four FP9 multipliers, one INT8 multiplier, and four INT4 multipliers.
+To evaluate hardware efficiency, we synthesized the all-in-one multiplier and two baseline designs using Synopsys Design Compiler (ver.
+N-2017.09-SP5) with a 28nm CMOS library.
+We report the maximum achievable operating frequencies for these designs without causing setup time violations.
+To ensure fairness in comparisons, we also provide the area and energy per operation (energy/op) of the all-in-one multiplier and the two baseline designs, synthesized at the same target frequency (i.e., $T_{clk}$ = 2.5ns).
+For the energy analysis, power metrics were extracted using Synopsys PrimePower (ver.
+P-2019.03-SP5) with the gate-level netlist and Synopsys Design Constraint (SDC) file.